llegaz/RedisCache/README.md

 ## PSR-6
 PSR-6 implementation is my implementation of `Caching Interface` from the PHP FIG [www.php-fig.org/psr/psr-6](https://www.php-fig.org/psr/psr-6)
-It is far from perfect and as of now (first versions ofg this implementation) you should now than pool expiration are available but by pool's fields expiration are not !
+It is far from perfect and as of now (first versions of this implementation) you should be aware that pool expiration are available but by pool's fields expiration are not really !
-I will try to test and implement a pool key expiration using [Valkey.io](https://valkey.io) in a near future but my first draft is: if you expire a pool key it will expire your entire pool SO BE EXTA CAUTIAUX WITH THAT !
+I will try to test and implement a pool key expiration for [Valkey.io](https://valkey.io) in a near future but my first draft is: if you expire a pool key it will expire your entire pool SO BE EXTRA CAUTIOUS WITH THAT !

 ### Caution
-**if you expire a pool key it will expire your entire pool SO BE EXTA CAUTIAUX WITH THAT !**
+**if you expire a pool key it will expire your entire pool SO BE EXTRA CAUTIOUS WITH THAT !**

 ### Basic usage
 ```php